Ruach/ruach.github.io/_posts/xbar.markdown

 177         # Connect the L3 cache to the membus
 178         self.l3cache.connectMemSideBus(self.membus)
 ```

+As shown in the above code,
+l3 cache is connected with two different components of the system.
+First, it's CPUSideBus is connected to the l3bus
+which is the CoherencyXBar.
+Note that the other side of the l3bus is connected with the
+L2 cache (Line 172).
+And the L3 cache should be connected to the memory
+through the membus of the system (line 178).

 ```python
 147 # We use a coherent crossbar to connect multiple requestors to the L2